Gwen Stefani, Blake Shelton Flirt On ‘The Voice’ Amid Rumors He’s Drinking Again

 — Candace House (@candy_dand) March 7, 2017

-Gwen Stefani and Blake Shelton have been playing up their romance for The Voice audience alongside their fellow coaches, Maroon 5 frontman Adam Levine and R&B singer Alicia Keys.
+Gwen Stefani and Blake Shelton have been playing up their romance for The Voice audience alongside their fellow coaches; Maroon 5 frontman Adam Levine and R&B singer Alicia Keys.

-Gwen and Blake have giggled and gone head-to-head with one another to try to convince contestants to join their teams throughout Season 12’s blind auditions.
+Gwen and Blake have giggled and gone head-to-head with one another to convince contestants to join their teams throughout Season 12’s blind auditions.

 On Tuesday night’s episode, Blake Shelton told Stefani he doesn’t like her — he loves her.

-Along with the hilarious banter between Adam Levine and Blake Shelton, the country singer and Stefani’s display of affection is the perfect entertainment between vocal performances.
+Along with the hilarious banter between Adam Levine and Blake Shelton, Stefani’s display of affection is the perfect entertainment between vocal performances.

 .@blakeshelton #VoiceBlinds U have never looked so happy ???? it looks GOOD on you @gwenstefani u sweetheart are gorgeous.
 Stay happy both of u